jeremyfouquet/unlock/README.md

 ## Requirements

-For development, you will only need Node.js and a node global package installed in your environement.
+For development, you will only need Node.js and a node global package installed in your environment.

 ### Node